criskkky/swiftly_mapconfigs/README.md

 ### Installation 📦
 1. Download [latest release](https://github.com/criskkky/swiftly_mapconfigs/releases/latest).
 2. Everything is drag & drop, so i think you can do it!
+3. Do an initial plugin load to generate the necessary files or manually create the `/game/csgo/cfg/MapConfigs/` directory.
-3. Setup your personal maps/prefixes configurations in `/game/csgo/cfg/MapConfigs/HERE.cfg`, ensuring that the filename fits your chosen map/prefix.
+4. Setup your configurations per map inside the generated directory ensuring that the file name matches the map name or prefix.
+5. Ready!

 ### Example 👨🏻‍🏫
 ```cfg